edmundhung/conform/examples/chakra-ui/README.md

 This preserves `shouldValidate: "onBlur"` without validating while the user moves between internal controls.

-## Apply Validation Attributes to the Accessible Control
+## Apply ARIA Attributes to the Accessible Control

 The named base control owns serialization, but validation state must also reach the Chakra element exposed to the user.
 The adapters pass `invalid` and `required` to the compound root, assign Conform's field ID to the interactive element, and associate it with `field.ariaDescribedBy`.